HAWC Study of the Ultra-High-Energy Spectrum of MGRO J1908+06: Results

 The spectral index of 3HWC J1908+063, $\alpha$, is 2.545 $\pm$ 0.026 $_{-0.04}^{+0.01}$, and the curvature parameter, $\beta$, is 0.134 $\pm$ 0.018 $_{-0.03}^{+0.01}$.
 The first set of uncertainties are statistical, and the second set is systematic uncertainties stemming from the mismodeling of the detector (discussed further in Section \ref{sec:systematics}).
 The flux normalization, $\phi_0$ is (1.17$\pm$0.06$\pm$0.10) $\times$ 10$^{-13}$ (TeV cm$^{2}$ s)$^{-1}$.

-The values reported here are different from those reported in the HAWC highest energy ($>$ 56 TeV) catalog~\citep{HECatalog}.
+The values reported here are different from those reported in the HAWC highest energy ($>$ 56 TeV) catalog~\citep{HECatalog}; most notably the source has a slighter softer spectral index than previously reported.
 This can be attributed to two differences in the analysis.
 First, in this paper we report the spectrum assuming that the reported 3HWC source location is the center of the source (right ascension = 287.05$^{\circ}$ $\pm$ 0.06$^{\circ}$, declination = 6.39$^{\circ}$ $\pm$ 0.06$^{\circ}$), while in ~\cite{catalog}, the peak of the $>$ 56 TeV emission (right ascension = 286.91$^{\circ}$ $\pm$ 0.10$^{\circ}$, declination=6.32$^{\circ}$ $\pm$ 0.09$^{\circ}$) was assumed to be the center of the source.
 These coordinates are 0.16$^{\circ}$ away from the 3HWC source location.
 Secondly, the high-energy catalog assumed a Gaussian morphology instead of the diffusion model presented here.
 These two models predict different fluxes, especially at the lower energy end of the spectrum.

 3HWC J1908+063 has a best-fit diffusion angle, $\theta_d$, of 1.78 $\pm$ 0.08 $_{-0.02}^{+0.07}$ degrees, reported at the gamma-ray pivot energy of 10 TeV.
 10 TeV gamma-rays imply $\sim$65 TeV electrons (Equation \ref{eq:electronEnergy}).
 Assuming that the distance to the pulsar J1907+0602, 2.37 kpc, is the same as the distance to the source, this means that the 65 TeV electrons will have diffused $\sim$74 parsecs (see Equation \ref{eq:diffRad}).